Last Updated on March 1, 2026 by Maged kamel

 For the solution, the roller allows movement in a delta, but the slope is zero.
 And provide a moment.
 As if fixed from the top, it contains both movement and Fixation For both directions, x and y.
 We will choose type C. The Euler buckling value of Pcr=pi^2 EI/ (k*L)^2 is shown in the next slide image.

-Table C-A-7-1 gives six cases of support conditions and the corresponding and recommended effective value K values.
+Table C-A-7-1 lists six cases of support conditions and the corresponding recommended effective K values.

 What is the selected K value?